obycode/stackflow/README.md

 For the final hop in the chain, **D** in our example, the `receiver` is set to **D** and the amount is set to `0`.

+## Closing a channel

+There are two ways to close a channel, cooperatively or forcefully.
+In the normal scenario, both parties agree to close the channel and authorize the closure by signing a message agreeing upon the final balances.
+One party calls `close-channel`, passing in these balances and signatures, and then the contract pays out both parties and the channel is closed.

+In the unfortunate scenario where one party becomes unresponsive, the other party needs a way to retrieve their funds from the channel unilaterally.
+This user has two options:

+1. `force-close` allows the user to close the channel and refund the initial balances to both parties.
+This option requires no signatures, but it does require a waiting period, allowing the other party to dispute the closure by submitting signatures validating a transfer on this channel.
+2. `stateful-close` allows the user to close the channel and return the balances recorded in the latest transfer on this channel.
+Arguments to this function include signatures from the latest transfer, along with the agreed upon balances at that transfer.
+This function also requires a waiting period, allowing the other party to dispute the closure by submitting a later pair of signatures, indicating a more recent balance agreement (one with a higher nonce).

+During the waiting period for both of these closures, the other party may call `dispute-closure`, passing in balances and signatures from the latest transfer.
+If the signatures are confirmed, and the nonce is higher in the case of a `stateful-close`, then the channel is immediately closed, transferring with the balances specified to both parties.

+If the closure is not disputed by the time the waiting period is over, the the user may call `finalize-closure` to complete the closure and transfer the appropriate balances to both parties.